ameir/debian2proxmox-cookbook/README.md

 debian

+## Prerequisites
+You must have Debian 7 or 8 installed.
+Additionally, the following packages must be installed:
+`apt-get -y install lsb-release curl sudo rsync`

 ## Usage
 You can install this a variety of ways.
-One of the easiest is with chef-runner, which will package up the cookbook and its dependencies, rsync them to the target host, and run chef-solo.
+One of the easiest is with [chef-runner](https://github.com/mlafeldt/chef-runner), which will package up the cookbook and its dependencies, rsync them to the target host, and run chef-solo.

 `chef-runner -i true --sudo=false -H root@host`